 For more detail about search-optimized fields, see the Search Optimization Cheat Sheet.
-For information on the External ID field, see "Custom Field Attributes" in the Salesforce Help.
+For information on the External ID field, see Custom Field Attributes.

 Move Folders Around

 You can organize the folders on the Reports tab by clicking Reorder Folders.